 Her career at UoB saw her perform in an array of locations including Barcelona, Berlin, London and Edinburgh.
 Whilst at university, Laura performed Tytania in a sold-out production of Britten's A Midsummer Night's Dream, a production sponsored by the Britten-Pears Foundation.

-Laura went on to complete her Masters in Vocal Performance at the Royal Welsh College of Music and Drama under the tutelage of the excellent Welsh soprano, Gail Pearson.
-Here she became an active student scholar for the BBC National Chorus of Wales and performed for the BBC Christmas broadcasting programmes, the BBC Proms, the BBC Ten Pieces project and on the BBC Dr Who on the Symphonic Spectacular UK Tour, alongside BBC NOW.
-She also performed solos for BBC NCW on both BBC Radio 4 and BBC One and Two.
+Laura went on to complete her Masters in Vocal Performance at the Royal Welsh College of Music and Drama under the tutelage of the excellent Welsh Soprano, Gail Pearson.
+Here she became an active student scholar for the BBC National Chorus of Wales and performed for the BBC Christmas broadcasting programmes, the BBC Proms, the BBC Ten Pieces Project alongside BBC NOW, and with BBC Dr Who for their Symphonic Spectacular UK Tour.
+She has performed solos for BBC NCW on both BBC Radio 4 and BBC One and Two.

 Laura was first introduced to the genre of Opera by her Grandmother when she was 14.
 It is due to her that Laura chose to follow a career predominantly in Opera.
 In 2009, Laura's Grandmother suffered a succession of severe strokes and has since needed an immense amount of daily personal care.
 Since this development, Laura has worked with several charities to help provide music to those less able to access live music in a traditional setting including Music in Hospitals and Streetwise Opera.

 She is a current member of the charity organisation, Live Music Now, which specialise in providing live music for a variety of people who for different reasons would not normally have access to live music.
 She is a holder of a current DBS certificate, a child-protection and safeguarding certificate and is a Dementia Friend.